booste-corporation/booste_cli/README.md

 booste activate {enter local codebox ID here}
 ```

-Booste activate connects you into the selected codebox.
+Connects you into the selected codebox.
 Active filesync with the codebox begins, and you are placed within Booste's SSH wrapper, with the ability to interact with the codebox via Unix commands

 Within the activated session, you can leave the codebox by typing the command
 ```bash